bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plancherel.md

 **Michel Plancherel**'s main research fields were analysis, mathematical physics and algebra.
 He is best known for Plancherel's theorem in harmonic analysis.

 ### Mathematical Profile (Excerpt):
-* Michel Plancherel's father, Donat Plancherel, was born in 1863 in Bussy, a village in the district de la Broye in the Kanton Fribourg, close to Estavayer-le-Lac.
 * Donat Plancherel was a teacher, first in Villaz-Saint-Pierre and later in Bussy.
-* Michel Plancherel was born January 16, 1885, as the first of 8 children.
 * However two of Michel's siblings died in early life.
-* In 1892, the family moved to Fribourg (Freiburg), where Donat Plancherel worked as administrator of the printing plant St-Paul and as an editor of La Liberté, the local newspaper.
 * Simultaneously, he was a professor at the Collège St-Michel (1896-1912) and at the École secondaire de jeunes filles.
-* Michel's character was coined by his father's sense of order, conciliation, affability and directness.
 * After moving to Fribourg, Michel was sent to school and attended the Collège St-Michel in the section which prepared for ETH Zürich (called Eidgenössisches Polytechnikum at that time).
 * However, Michel chose to study at the faculty of science at the University of Fribourg.
 * Under Lerch's supervision, Michel finished his excellent doctoral thesis Sur les congruences (mod 2m ) relatives au nombre des classes des formes quadratiques binaires aux coefficients entier et à discriminant négatif Ⓣ(On the congruence (mod 2m) on the number of classes of binary quadratic forms with integer coefficients and negative discriminant) in 1907.